 The Twinstripe Reporters

-They didn’t stop at cafeteria critiques.
+They didn’t stop at posting scores.
 Their coverage includes:

-Because their content came from students, for students, the connection felt authentic.
-This wasn’t clout-chasing—it was community reporting.
+Because their content comes from kids, for fans, the connection felt authentic.
+This wasn’t clout-chasing; it was passionate, community-centered sports reporting.

 The topics they covered resonated:

-They started getting DMs from classmates saying, “I didn’t think anyone else noticed.”
-Even teachers began resharing their graphics when policies changed.
-Their Q&A summed it up: “We’re not trying to be viral.
+They started getting DMs from followers saying, “I love your breakdowns!” and even earned attention from sports media outlets.
+Their goal summed it up: “We’re not trying to be viral.
 We’re just trying to keep it real.
 And fair.”

-Powered by simple tools like Canva, Google Forms, TikTok, and Instagram Reels, the twins proved you don’t need a journalism degree to tell authentic stories.
+Powered by simple tools like Google Docs, Instagram Reels, and Canva, the twins proved you don’t need a press pass to report on what you love.
 You just need:

 🌟 Thrive Tip

-Check them out: @twinstripe_reporters on Instagram — follow for their student-led reporting, memes, and unfiltered school commentary.
+Watch: @twinstripe_reporters on Instagram - follow for their kid-led game recaps, predictions, and unfiltered Yankees commentary.

 Quote: “We’re not trying to be viral.
 We’re just trying to keep it real.
 And fair.” - Twinstripe Reporters

-Why it matters: They turned the ignored voices of students into a platform built on trust, not sensationalism.
+Why it matters: ✨ They turned their love of baseball into a platform built on trust, excitement, and connection.
 That’s meaningful storytelling in action.

 ✨ Start Today: